 While challenging, 2020 drove a long-overdue review of our approach to cybersecurity for many, especially with the explosion of COVID-19 themed cybercrime targeting remote workforces.

-As we enter a new year, it’s imperative that we continue nurturing cyber resilience among our customers, so they’re prepared to minimise the impact of any incoming disruptions and/or cyber threats coming their way.
+As we enter a new year, it’s imperative that businesses continue nurturing cyber resilience among our customers, so they’re prepared to minimise the impact of any incoming disruptions and/or cyber threats coming their way.
 2021 has just begun and it is already rife with stories of disruptive cybercrime - a reminder that cybercriminals continue to be on the move, launching targeted attacks with speed and sophistication.

 Below, we summarise a few cyber-attacks that have been making headlines this year.
-Share these with your customers as examples of the different ways cybercriminals are infiltrating businesses and as motivators to continue solidifying their cyber defence measures.
+Share these with your teams as examples of the different ways cybercriminals are infiltrating businesses and as motivators to continue solidifying their cyber defence measures.

 1) Verified Twitter accounts hacked in $580k cryptocurrency scam